UVADS/ds5110/high_level_notes_and_suggestions.md

 These practices will help:

 - realize that if you find these hard, it's expected.
 Conversely, the other topics might be easier!
-- devote adequate time to review notes, practice, and complete the HW
+- devote adequate time to review notes, practice, and complete the labs
-- skim the HW early so you can begin thinking about it
+- skim the labs early so you can begin thinking about them
 - work with classmates, the TA and the instructor

-Most of the course focus is:
+The course has three areas of focus:
-- Using Spark for batch processing, stream processing, ML and analytics
+- Using Spark for batch processing, stream processing, ML, and analytics
-- Cloud computing tools - learning concepts and using tools
+- Big data and cloud computing tools - learning concepts and using tools
+- Working on team project with Spark MLlib

 Students enjoy the group project